-Today my friends I would like to discuss the pros and cons of grass fed meat or actually organic to conventional commercial farming.
+Today my friends I would like to discuss the pros and cons of grass-fed meat or actually organic to conventional commercial farming.
 Sometimes you might be concerned if it is really worth shelling out the extra money just because its better for you?
-I hope by the time I am finished you will have a better understanding of the difference and be able to make a educated decision on what you feel is the best choice.
+I hope by the time I am finished you will have a better understanding of the difference and be able to make an educated decision on what you feel is the best choice.

-Years ago grass fed meat was considered much better and is slowly coming back to be accepted as a much better choice due to the superior quality of meat, the health benefits, not to mention the overwhelming benefits to our environment.
+Years ago grass-fed meat was considered better and is slowly coming back to be accepted as a better choice due to the superior quality of meat, the health benefits, not to mention the overwhelming benefits to our environment.

 Today the commercial agricultural farming facilities that grow mast amounts of beef or even other animals are a production line.
 The faster the animal grows and fattens up for slaughtering and gets on the shelves of the super market — the more money the farming facility makes.
 They confine them to small closed area where in less than 2 years normally 1-1/2 years.
 Presto! the animal is ready to be slaughtered.